0xCryden/Dungeon-Siege-Online/README.md

 ```

+# Current State

+Can create new account & characters (settings are WIP)

+Can join UP, walk around, fight with other players, level up, use & equip weapons & armor & spellbooks

+All relevant data gets saved for server restarts

+Server reads given .gas files but conversion to Gos is WIP

+Server generates missing map information when needed during runtime

 # Playing

 Make sure all the .dll files and the [data](https://github.com/0xCryden/Dungeon-Siege-Online/tree/master/server/data) folder from the [bin](https://github.com/0xCryden/Dungeon-Siege-Online/tree/master/bin) folder are in the same directory as the [dsmmorpg.exe](https://github.com/0xCryden/Dungeon-Siege-Online/blob/master/bin/dsmmorpg.exe)